 - HK$250 for one year of levy to the protection of wages which are on insolvency fund or HK$750 for three years.

 4. Time required for registration

-Registration online for the set up of your business is easy when all your required documents are ready to get approved.
+Registration online to setup your Hong Kong Company is easy, all you need is to get the required documentsready for approval.
 You can also easily get the documents in an hour, for example, the Certificate of Incorporation or Business Registration Certificate.
 Mailing the documents will lengthen the process and it may take 4 days to issue your certificates.

 5. Bank account

 Before you start your business, you will need a bank account in order to get started in Hong Kong.
 Though the personal bank account can be opened by an easy process, however, opening a business bank account will require more paperwork.
 Cross border accounts are perfect for this purpose that you can use throughout the world.